aotter/trek-sdk-docs/iOS/AdMob_mediation.md

 ## Step 1. prepare Custon Event file for AotterTrek

-follow the official Guide [here](https://developers.google.com/admob/ios/native/native-custom-events) (recommend) or just download the file and add files to your projects from "AotterTrek adMob mediation file" folder.
+follow the official Guide [here](https://developers.google.com/admob/ios/native/native-custom-events) (recommend) or just download the file and add files to your projects from folder.

 If your project based on Objective-C，